BartoszKalota/Queue-system/README.md

 # Roles
 ## User
-  * User is a client and uses SSR views as an interface (see the 'SSR views').
+  * User is a client.
-  * This interface shows all available queues (1 queue = 1 official issue or field).
-  * **User can enroll in selected queue.**
+  * Can enroll in selected queue.
-  * When enrolled the user receives:
-    * the ID
-    * the number of people in the queue before him.
 ## Agent
-  * Agent is a official and uses SSR views as an interface (see the 'SSR views').
+  * Agent is a official.
-  * Logs in with ID and without a password for simplification (see the 'Simplifications' section).
+  * Logs in and out.
-  * When logged in, his interface shows the main board including:
-    * agent basic information (visible only for the logged agent)
-    * queues assigned to this agent (an admin assignes queues to agents)
-    * the number of users in each queue.
-  * **Agent can add / remove a user to / from a queue.** Each queue has mini-form to add / remove a user by ID to / from the queue.
+  * When logged in, the agent can add / remove a user to / from a queue.
-  * Logs out ending the session.
 ## Admin
-  * Admin has no views as an interface but is available *via* API endpoints (see the 'SSR views' section).
-  * **Adds / removes queues and agents.**
+  * Adds / removes queues and agents.
-  * **Assignes / Unassignes agents to / from queues.**
-  * More than one agent can be assigned to the same queue.
+  * Assignes / Unassignes agents to / from queues (more than one agent can be assigned to the same queue).

 # Simplifications
 * Simplifications were implemented according to the workshop guideliness.